gagolews/genieclust/devel/sphinx/rapi/mst.md

 ## Description

-An parallelised implementation of a Jarník (Prim/Dijkstra)-like algorithm for determining a(\*) minimum spanning tree (MST) of a complete undirected graph representing a set of n points with weights given by a pairwise distance matrix.
+An parallelised implementation of a Jarnik (Prim/Dijkstra)-like algorithm for determining a(\*) minimum spanning tree (MST) of a complete undirected graph representing a set of n points with weights given by a pairwise distance matrix.

 (\*) Note that there might be multiple minimum trees spanning a given graph.